fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
-The Compressed Sparse Colum `CSC` is similar to the `CSR` format but values are accesed first by colum, thus an index counter is given by `colptr` which enables accessing the start and ending rows of a given colum in the `row` index table.
+The Compressed Sparse Colum `CSC` is similar to the `CSR` format but values are accesed first by column, thus an index counter is given by `colptr` which enables accessing the start and ending rows of a given colum in the `row` index table.

 ```Fortran
 type(CSC_sp) :: CSC